skovnats/SVE-Systemic-Verification-Engineering/README.md

 * operational metrics,
 * system-level KPIs,
 * mathematical modeling,
-* and practical engineering trade-offs.
+* and practical engineering approaches.
+* ...

 All theological and ethical assumptions are made explicit, testable at the system level, and subject to verification through outcomes, not authority.